austinbeckstead/MacroShare/README.md

     + Storing posts respective data in a database
     + Storing saved posts for each user
   + Web Sockets
+      + When a user posts or interacts with a recipe, it appears in a gallery for all users.
+  + React
       + Application will support a React framework